 The Parish Council also adheres to the Department for Communities and Local Government Transparency Code for Smaller Authorities issued in Dec 2014 which came into effect Apr 2015.
 This Code was issued to meet the Government’s desire to place more power into citizens’ hands to increase democratic accountability and make it easier for local people to contribute to the local decision making process and help shape public services.
 Transparency is the foundation of local accountability and the key that gives people the tools and information they need to enable them to play a bigger role in society.

-In the case of Hindolveston, the Parish Council meets in the Millennium Pavilion at 7.30 pm every third Thursday of the month except in August and December.
-Members of the public and press are always welcome and time is set aside in the meeting to allow external input, not just from the public but also the local District Councillor, County Councillor and the local Police Community Support Officer (PCSO) if they are able to attend.
-Meetings are conducted in accordance with the Hindolveston Parish Council Standing Orders that were adopted on 18th June 2015.
+In the case of Hindolveston, the Parish Council normally meets in the Millennium Pavilion at 7.30 pm on the third Thursday of the month except in August and December.
+Members of the public and press are always welcome and time is set aside in the meeting to allow external input, not just from the public but also the local District Councillor and County Councillor if they are able to attend.
+Meetings are conducted in accordance with the Hindolveston Parish Council Standing Orders that were adopted on 18th June 2015 and most recently updated in May 2018 (see Policies and Guidance).

-The list of meeting dates for 2017 is found here.
+The list of meeting dates is found here.